30 years of Bikes in China

 Today, due to the smog and pollution, bikes have been regaining their proper position.

 During the ’60s and ’70s, the production of bicycles was one of the leading businesses in China.
 In this picture, you can see a Shanghainese company producing the popular model “Phoenix”.

 June 27, 1981, Shanghai.
 Shanghai Bicycle Factory started off from the reorganization of a tractor factory.
 Plant production capacity reaches 2.5 million pieces per year.
 During the twentieth century, owners of bicycles in China reached 500 million.
 Bicycle for many Chinese was the first opportunity to move quickly.

 1981, Beijing.
 Pekingese rush to work riding their black or gray bicycles.

 One out of three dwellers used to be a lucky owner of a bicycle.

 1984, Tiananmen Square, Beijing, bicycle parking facilities.
 China during the 80s was famous throughout the world as the “kingdom of the bicycle.”
 Later, in 2002, when President George W Bush visited Beijing, he was given a bicycle.

-1986, Beijing, Chang'an Street.
-Times change and first foreigners arrived in China.
+1986, Beijing, Chang’an Street.
+Times change and the first foreigners arrived in China.

 1990, Beijing, Chang’an Street.
 Large lanes were dedicated to the bikes.